-The Panel Tabs
+The Procedure Window Tabs

-The procedure window contains several sets of options (panels).
+The procedure window contains several sets of options on panels (or tabs).
 Each panel is displayed by clicking on the appropriate tab.
-We will now describe the purpose and operation of each panel.
+We will now describe the purpose and operation of each tab.

-This tab displays most of the options specific to the procedure.
+The Data tab displays most of the options specific to the procedure.
 This is where you set the values of power, sample size, alpha, etc. These options are described in detail in the chapters corresponding to each procedure.
 Once you have set the options, click the Run button to generate the output.